SSProve/ssprove/README.md

-Kl(θ) is a lax morphism between left relative adjunctions, (see [LaxMorphismOfRelAdjunctions.v]) and we can transform such morphisms of adjunctions using the theory developped in [TransformingLaxMorph.v].
+Kl(θ) is a lax morphism between left relative adjunctions, (see [LaxMorphismOfRelAdjunctions.v]) and we can transform such morphisms of adjunctions using the theory developed in [TransformingLaxMorph.v].
-Finallly, out of this transformed morphism of adjunctions we can extract a lax morphism between monads Tθ : T M1 → T M2, as expected.
+Finally, out of this transformed morphism of adjunctions we can extract a lax morphism between monads Tθ : T M1 → T M2, as expected.
 This last step is also performed in [TransformingLaxMorph.v].